manikamakam/planning_competition/README.md

 The time taken by the algorithm to find the shortest path for default inputs is approximately 9 seconds.
 The time taken for simulation in gazebo is approximately 6 minutes

-Text file named 'out.txt' has all the velocity and angles for every 2 seconds in the found path.
+Text file named 'out.txt' has the velocity and angle values for every 2 seconds in the found path.

 The video outputs for mapping and gazebo simulations can be accessed here: https://drive.google.com/drive/folders/1AgRXgyogmuREwNg90ecDwI6LoKeRHZlb?usp=sharing